 - What is the best way to improve my dancing?

 Q. Where do I begin?

 In these classes you will learn a code of movement that will get you started with this improvised dance.
 Embrace, posture, connection with your partner and basic navigation on the dance floor will be emphasized.
-Month-long courses begin the first Wednesday or Friday of every month.
+Month-long courses begin the first Wednesday of every month.
 See the class & events calendar »

 Q. How do I know when I am ready for the next level class?